Fontself/TypeWithPride/README.md

 On 31 March, 2017, Gilbert Baker the creator of the iconic Rainbow Flag sadly passed away.
 Mr. Baker was both an LGBTQ activist and artist, and was known for helping friends create banners for protests and marches.
 To honor the memory of Gilbert Baker, NewFest and NYC Pride partnered with Ogilvy & Mather and Fontself to create free fonts inspired by the design language of the iconic Rainbow Flag, the typeface was named *Gilbert* after Mr. Baker.

 - Learn more about Type With Pride at [typewithpride.com](https://www.typewithpride.com)
-- Learn more about the ongoing creative and technical process on the Fontself blog (coming soon!)
+- Learn more about the ongoing creative and technical process [on the Fontself blog](https://stories.fontself.com/type-with-pride-a-color-font-chronicle-bb61fda31566)

 ## Specimen